jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 “Technically, Captain, that’s not correct.”
 Neelix said, breaking the silence.
 “I consider myself the first member of the Captain’s coalition.
 Four years ago, I offered her my services and the resources of my ship.
 In return she’s supported me, given me a place to call home and a crew to call family.
 Captain Janeway always stands by her word and she has never failed to help me when I needed it most.”

 Always looking to help in any way he could, Neelix would do everything in his power to support Janeway.
 Even if it meant stretching the truth a little.
 Janeway appreciated those qualities in Neelix.
 The unerring optimism, the unwavering loyalty.
-The very fact that Neelix felt it necessary to go up to bat for Voyager time and time again, only emphasised the fact that she had made the right choice all those years ago in asking him to join her crew.
+The very fact that Neelix felt it necessary to go up to bat for Voyager time and time again, only emphasized the fact that she had made the right choice all those years ago in asking him to join her crew.

 “All I ask is that you consider our proposal.”
 Janeway concluded.